 - The Blacksmith: A whole order of them.
 They're the only ones who can handle adamas, the heavenly metal from which Nephilim weapons are forged.

 - Celibate Hero: According to Isabelle, the Iron Sisters must swear off relationships to join the order.

-- Woman in White: They wear long white gowns that blend in with the mists of their home, so when summoned they look like they appear out of nowhere.
+- Ethereal White Dress: They wear long white gowns that blend in with the mists of their home, so when summoned they look like they appear out of nowhere.

 Current leader of the New York vampire clan.